MatanPazi/motor_sim/README.md

 - math

 ### Note:
-in the root folder, run `pip install -r requirements.txt` to easily install third-party python modules
+In the root folder, run `pip install -r requirements.txt` to easily install third-party python modules

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.